valkey-io/valkey-doc/docs/management/sentinel.md

 ## Valkey Access Control List authentication

-PLEASE-REVIEW{Starting with Redis 6,} user authentication and permission is managed with the [Access Control List (ACL)](/topics/acl).
+Starting with Redis OSS 6, user authentication and permission is managed with the [Access Control List (ACL)](/topics/acl).

 In order for Sentinels to connect to Valkey server instances when they are configured with ACL, the Sentinel configuration must include the